doaa1012/Unet/README.md

-# Semantic Segmentation
-This model for change detection using Unet model.
+# Semantic Segmentation using Unet model.